SpektraSystems/Microsoft-Cloud-Workshop/container-and-devops/README.md

 ## Verify Virtual Machine

-You are provided a Ubuntu Server 16.04 from Canonical with additional softwares configured as well as RDP enabled.
+You are provided a Ubuntu Server 16.04 from Canonical with additional tools configured as well as RDP enabled.
 FQDN of the virtual machine and administrator credentials are provided in the lab details page.

 # Known Issues